clnsmth/soso/docs/source/dev/design.rst

   * Create a new module in `src/strategies/` named after the metadata standard.
   * Implement the conversion strategy methods one by one within this directory, starting with stubs.
   * As you develop each method, remove the corresponding skip decorator from the related test case in `tests/test_strategies.py` to ensure testing.
+  * We advocate for property methods that return useful content.
+Calling the `utilities.delete_null_values` function, before returning results, helps with this.

 8. **Verification Tests:**